 Check out these tips below to improve your smartphone photography game:

 1. Use grids as your guide

 Use grid lines to compose a shot and apply what the pros call the “rule of thirds”.
 If you place points of interest in these intersections or along the lines, your photo will be more balanced, level, and more interesting.

 To switch the grid on:

 Keep things simple, and focus on one “subject” rather than many.
-Ensure that two thirds of the photo is negative space to make the image more striking.
-Also remember to tap the screen where your subject is to focus on it and make the light adjust accordingly.
+Ensure that two-thirds of the photo is negative space to make the image more striking.
+Also, remember to tap the screen where your subject is, to focus on it and make the light and focus adjust accordingly.

 Filters are cliché and boring, with almost everyone using them in similar ways.
 Instead of opting for these pre-determined retro-washes, rather use the in-app editing tools like brightness, contrast and hue to add your own spin on things.
 It would even take your images to a whole new level if you downloaded a proper image editing app.

-Nature always wins and so of course natural light will do all the necessary favours for your attempt at professionalising your photos.
-The flash setting makes photos look overexposed, negatively altering colors and making human subjects look washed out or pasted in.
+Nature always wins and so, of course, natural light will do all the necessary favours for your attempt at professionalising your photos.
+The flash setting makes photos look overexposed, negatively altering colours and making human subjects often look washed out or pasted in.
 So instead take advantage of the sources of natural light you can find, even after dark.
 That gives you a chance to play with shadows or create a silhouette with other ambient sources of light, like traffic and surrounding buildings.